Getting yourself ready — May 7-14, 2018

 [hypothesis user = 'kris.shaffer']where you remove the

 kris.shafferand put in your own Hypothes.is username.

-- Hit the 'publish' button.
+- Hit the 'Publish' button.
 Wordpress will report that the page has been published and give you a link to it; click on this link to see your new always-updating list of annotations!
 Of course, if you haven't made any public annotations yet, nothing will display.
 Go annotate something, then come back and reload the page, but remember to annotate using our HIST3814o group.

 Your digital history lab/studio/workshop